The Girl Who Ran Wild: Plot

-As described in a film magazine, Melissa Bummer (Walton), whom everyone called "Old Man Bummer's Wildcat," told the world that she could take care of herself after her Dad (Robbins) died and left her alone in a shack in the hills.
+As described in a film magazine, Melissa Bummer, whom everyone called "Old Man Bummer's Wildcat," told the world that she could take care of herself after her Dad died and left her alone in a shack in the hills.
 Shabbily clad, barefoot, her hair knotted and uncombed, M'Liss scorned the girls from the city who had Mamas and always had ribbons in their hair.
-But this was before the new Schoolmaster (Steele) came, and she began to realize how sadly ignorant she was.
+But this was before the new Schoolmaster came, and she began to realize how sadly ignorant she was.
 Of course, he was handsome and well groomed.
 M'Liss was not surprised by that, but she could believe her ears when he told her that he loved her and wanted her to go away with him.
 The little wildcat of the mountains began to earnestly study her textbooks, to wear becoming clothes supplied by her two guardians, and awoke to all that she had been missing before in her solitary existence in her father's shack.
 One thing that M'Liss did not have to learn in school was the winsome ways of a maid to win a man.
 This is where her eternal feminine cropped out to beat the village belle to the goal.